redox-os/book/src/ch08-01-advanced-build.md

 ## Creating a Build Environment Shell

 If you are working on specific components of the system, and will be using some of the tools in the `cookbook` directory and bypassing `make`, you may wish to create a build environment shell.
-This shell includes the `prefix` tools in your path.
+This shell includes the `prefix` tools in your `PATH`.
 You can do this with:

 ```sh
 make env
 ```

-This command also works with **Podman Build**, creating a shell in Podman and setting PATH to include the necessary build tools.
+This command also works with a Podman Build, creating a shell in Podman and setting `PATH` to include the necessary build tools.

 ## Updating The Sources

-If you want to update the Redox build system or if some of the recipes have changed, you can update those parts of the system with `make pull`.
-However, this will not update source for the recipes.
+If you want to update the build system or if some of the recipes have changed, you can update those parts of the system with `make pull`.
+However, this will not update the sources of the recipes.

 ```sh
 cd ~/tryredox/redox